esyede/rakit/packages/docs/data/database/redis.md

 $values = $redis->lrange('names', 5, 10);
 ```

-Note that the Redis commands are called as method names, with the command arguments passed as the method arguments.
-Of course, you are not required to use these magic methods;
+The command is the method name and its arguments the method arguments. `run()` does
-you can also send commands to the server using the `run()` method like this:
+the same thing explicitly:

 ```php
 $values = $redis->run('lrange', ['names', 5, 10]);
 ```

-Just want to run commands on the default Redis server?
-Just use the magic methods:
+Static calls go straight to the default server:

 ```php
 use System\Redis;